TheBerkin/rant3/README.md

 ## Learn Rant
 See [berkin.me/rantdocs](http://berkin.me/rantdocs) for full documentation of the API and Rant language, as well as additional example code.

-## Donate
+## Donating
-If you love my work and want to support it by donating, you can do so [here](http://paypal.me/nicholasfleck).
+If you love my work, you can support me on [Patreon](https://patreon.com/Berkin) (preferred) or by donating through [PayPal](http://paypal.me/nicholasfleck).
-Donations help me afford better software and equipment for my projects, and any amount is very appreciated.
+Your support helps me make projects like Rant even better.
 Thank you!